castle-xyz/sync.lua/docs/reference.md

 ### `Client:serverTime()`

 Get expected value returned by `love.timer.getTime()` as called on the server at this moment. *sync.lua* computes this value by synchronizing the client-server time difference periodically while accounting for network delay.

+## Types and entity construction

+*sync.lua* lets you register named types with the system, which provide blueprints for how to construct entities and how to call methods on them. *sync.lua* concerns itself with entity construction because it needs to automatically construct entity replicas on clients.
+You can use any class system for Lua, but the default behavior built into *sync.lua* should also work for most purposes.

+Note the **difference between 'spawn' and 'construct'**: *spawning* an entity only happens on the server and only once for that entity id; while *constructing* happens once on the server for the main instance but also happens on clients when they construct local replicas of that entity.

+### `sync.registerType(typeName, ty)`

+Register a type with the system, or create and return a new registered type.

+#### Arguments

+- **`typeName` (string, required)**: The name to register this type under.
+This is what you will use in `Server:spawn`.
+- **`ty` (table, optional)**: The type itself.
+Pass this to register an existing table.
+Defaults to `{}` (a new empty table).

+#### Returns

+Returns `ty`, the type registered.
+This is useful so you can do `local Type = sync.register('Type')` to use the default value `{}` for `ty` but still save the value.

+### Entity construction

+When you call `Server:spawn(typeName, ...)` or when clients need to replicate a new entity from the server, *sync.lua* constructs an entity instance from a type.
+To do this, it first looks up the table `ty` previously registered under that `typeName` using `sync.registerType(typeName, ty)`.
+Then, it does one of two things based on whether `ty.construct` is defined:

+- **`ty.construct` is not defined (default construction)**: *sync.lua* sets `ty.__index = ty` and uses `setmetatable({}, ty)` as the new entity.
+In effect, the entity 'inherits' from `ty`.
+This is how the [basic example defines methods for `Player`](https://github.com/expo/sync.lua/blob/48c2ea1561f3819ba0598b62c43639345caa2590/example_basic.lua#L7-L39), for example.
+- **`ty.construct` is defined (custom construction)**: `ty:construct()` is called and the returned value (which should be a table) is used as the entity.
+This lets you define custom construction behaviors (eg. to tie *sync.lua* with your own class system or entity-component system).

+## Entity events

+*sync.lua* calls methods on entities to notify them of events such as their recent spawning, imminent despawning or sync'ing.
+Below is a listing of the methods *sync.lua* will call on an entity.
+If a method is not defined, *sync.lua* simply skips calling it.

+### `Entity:didSpawn(...)`

+**Server-only.** Called right after the entity is spawned. `...` are the extra arguments passed in `Server:Spawn(typeName, ...)`.
+Typically this is where you initialize synchronized data members of the entity and update other server-side data about the entity (eg. adding it to a table that finds entities by their positions).

+### `Entity:willDespawn()`

+**Server-only.** Called right before the entity is despawned. `...` are the extra arguments passed in `Server:Spawn(typeName, ...)`.

+### `Entity:didEnter()`

+**Client-only.** Called when an entity becomes relevant to the client.
+This could be if it was just spawned and is relevant, or if it was previously irrelevant and just became relevant.
+Typically this is where you update client-side data about the entity (eg. adding it to a local list of entities to draw in depth order).
+This is called after all data in this `Client:process` call has been synchronized, so you can safely refer to data from other entities.

+### `Entity:willLeave()`

+**Client-only.** Called when an entity becomes irrelevant to the client.
+This could be if it was just despawned and while relevant, or if it was previously relevant and just became irrelevant.
+Typically this is where you update client-side data about the entity (eg. removing it from a local list of entities to draw in depth order).
+This is called before destroying any entity data in this `Client:process` call, so you can safely refer to data from this or other entities.

+### `Entity:willSync(data, dt)`

+**Client-only.** Called when an entity is receiving new synchronizaton data from a server. `data` contains all the members of the entity on the server.
+So, for example, if you set `self.x` and `self.y` on the server, they would be `data.x` and `data.y`. `dt` is the time in seconds that elapsed since this snapshot was recorded on the server. `dt` is provided because the snapshot usually takes time to travel over the network.
+This way you could predict the correct values to use locally (eg. `self.x = data.x + data.vx * dt` to set X-axis position based on X-axis velocity).

+This method is called in the process of synchronizing entities, so it may be that the data of other entities is still old (hasn't been synchronized yet).
+This may matter if, for example, a `Player` instance has a `self.axeId` to refer to their axe, but the axe hasn't been constructed yet and will be constructed as the synchronization continues in the same `Client:process` call.

+### `Entity:didSync()`

+**Client-only.** Called after entity data has been synchronized from the server.
+This is called after all data in this `Client:process` call has been synchronized, so you can safely refer to data from other entities.

+### `Entity:didConstruct(...)`

+**Client and server.** Called when an instance of this entity has been constructed, whether on the server or the client.
+On the server this is called before `:didSpawn`.
+On clients this is called before `:didEnter`.

+This method is called in the process of synchronizing entities, so it may be that the data of other entities is still old (hasn't been synchronized yet).
+This may matter if, for example, a `Player` instance has a `self.axeId` to refer to their axe, but the axe hasn't been constructed yet and will be constructed as the synchronization continues in the same `Client:process` call.

+### `Entity:willDestruct()`

+**Client and server.** Called when an instance of this entity will be destroyed.
+This is called after `:willDespawn` on the server, and after `:willLeave` on the client.